 This discussion and analysis are intended to serve as an introduction to the Authority's basic financial statements.
-The Authority's basic financial statements consist of two components (see Figure 1); 1) fund financial statements, and 2) notes to the financial statements.
+The Authority's basic financial statements consist of two components: 1) basic financial statements and 2) notes to the financial statements (see Figure 1).
 In addition to the basic financial statements, this report contains other supplemental information that will enhance the reader's understanding of the financial condition of the Authority.